VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ImageType.md

 # ImageType ==~object~==

-The `ImageType` represents an image file or resource.
+This type represents an image file or resource.

 ## Fields